paketo-buildpacks/blog/content/posts/0004-writing-buildpacks.md

 Check out the following buildpacks: [Go Dist](https://github.com/paketo-buildpacks/go-dist) , [Bundler](https://github.com/paketo-buildpacks/bundler), [Yarn](https://github.com/paketo-buildpacks/yarn), [Node Engine](https://github.com/paketo-buildpacks/node-engine).
 And look for the following things:

 * Detection: Variations of checking language-specific files (e.g. `Gemfile.lock`) or environment variables for versions to install
-* Build: How layer metadata is set
+* Build: How layer metadata is set (i.e. will I need the contents of this layer during container build-time, run-time, or in subsequent builds?)

 ##### Managing or installing app dependencies